uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/VPL_summary.rst

 5. If implementation implements any VPP filter, than those functions are mandatory for the implementation: :cpp:func:`MFXVideoVPP_Init`, :cpp:func:`MFXVideoVPP_Close`, :cpp:func:`MFXVideoVPP_Query`, :cpp:func:`MFXVideoVPP_RunFrameVPPAsync`.
-6. Function rewuired for the asyncroniouse operations syncronization :cpp:func:`MFXVideoCORE_SyncOperation` is mandatory for the implementation.
+6. Function required for the asynchronous operations synchronization :cpp:func:`MFXVideoCORE_SyncOperation` is mandatory for the implementation.
 7. Any other functions or extension buffers are optional for the implementation.